Colorful illustration of AI vocabulary and language concepts

 ASI (Artificial Superintelligence)

-ASI is the step past AGI — AI that's dramatically smarter than humans at everything.
+ASI is the step past AGI, it's AI that's dramatically smarter than humans at everything.
 Right now it's mostly a theoretical discussion, but it's a real topic in alignment research.

 Turing Test